Palm Tree vs Palmetto Tree: What’s the Difference?

 When To Use Each Kind

 Palm trees are a perfect choice if you need to add shade to your yard or would like to start producing fruit.
 Palm trees also leave a larger footprint that you can see from a considerable distance.
 Palmetto trees are a great choice when you need something closer to the ground.
-These are the perfect accent to any garden, and they are easier to remove if you change your mind later.
+They are the perfect accent to any garden and are easier to remove if you change your mind later.

 - When you need shade